Editor’s Pick – 10 Best Everyday Watches For Men, Under 2 Lakhs11:41 am

 An everyday watch should be one that you’ll enjoy strapping on every morning.
 Sure a 48mm bulky diver’s watch you saw in the store looked cool, but how will you feel about it in a year or two (or ten) when the trend for bulky watches seizes to exist?
 Classima is one that’s built to last generations, is affordable and if you like classy-understated timepieces, you’re going to enjoy strapping this one on every day.

-The Diver 65 is a watch that tells people there’s more to it than what meets the eye.
+The Divers Sixty-Five is a watch that tells people there’s more to it than what meets the eye.
 It’s a watch that’s meant to play the role of the sidekick in your movie of ‘life’.
-But the main reason why the Oris Diver 65 watch works as a “companion” timepiece is because of its versatility.
+But the main reason why the Oris Divers Sixty-Five watch works as a “companion” timepiece is because of its versatility.
 It’s a watch that can rock your wrist from office to a cricket match to a beach vacation equally well.
 Even ‘at rest’ it will suggest a life well lived more than your delicate dress watch.
 Don’t even get me started on how ruggedly built this watch is.

 5. Rado Diamaster Grande Seconde